Mathematical methods in region-based theories of space: the case of Whitehead points: Grzegorczyk points

-Interestingly, every Grzegorczyk point is an end.
+Interestingly, every Grzegorczyk point is a maximal round filter.
 Firstly, every G-point~$\scrG$ is a~round filter, for if $x\in\scrG$ and $Q$ generates~$\scrG$, then in $Q$ there is a~region $y\leq x$.
 But in $Q$ there is $z$ well-inside $y$, so $z$ is well-inside $x$ either.
 Secondly, in \citep{Gruszczynski-NTP} it was proven that a~round filter $\fil$ satisfies the following condition:

-iff the condition \eqref{eq:ends-conditions} is also true about~$\fil$.
+iff the condition \eqref{eq:ends-conditions-2} is also true about~$\fil$.
 Indeed, if $x$ is separated from $y$, applying \eqref{eq:maltese} in the contraposed form we obtain that either $x\nconf\fil$ or $y\nconf\fil$, and so either $-x$ is an element of $\fil$ or $-y$ is, as required.
-The reverse implication is proven in an analogous way.
-As the property \eqref{eq:ends-conditions} uniquely identifies maximal round filters, so does~\eqref{eq:maltese}.
-At the same time the condition \eqref{r3} for G-representatives together with the definition of G-points entail that every Grzegorczyk point must satisfy \eqref{eq:maltese}, and thus it is a~maximal round filter.
+The reverse implication is proven analogously.
+As the property \eqref{eq:ends-conditions-2} uniquely identifies maximal round filters, so does~\eqref{eq:maltese}.
+At the same time, the condition \eqref{r3} for G-representatives, together with the definition of G-points, entail that every Grzegorczyk point must satisfy \eqref{eq:maltese}.
+So $\Grz(B)\subseteq\End(B)$.

-We are in a~position to conclude that every G-point is an end in any Boolean contact algebra $B$: $\Grz(B)\subseteq\End(B)$.
 Does the other inclusion hold?
 In general, no. If we look back at Figure~\ref{fig:point-at-infinity} we can see a~fragment of a~point at infinity that, in general, does not have to be a~G-point.
 To see this, imagine that we color the regions of the point with two alternating colors, as in Figure~\ref{fig:G-not-E}.

-After coloring, we chose only blue stripes, number them with natural numbers, and divide them into two sets: of stripes tagged with even and of stripes tagged with odd numbers, respectively.
-We can now take the suprema of the first set and the second set to obtain regions that are apart yet that overlap every region in the chain we began with.
-The chain is included in an end~$\scrE$, yet $\scrE$ cannot be generated by any G-representative.
+After coloring, we choose only blue stripes, number them with natural numbers, and divide them into two sets: of stripes tagged with even and of stripes tagged with odd numbers, respectively.
+We can now take the suprema of the first set and the second set to obtain regions that are apart yet overlap every region in the chain we began with.
+The chain is included in a maximal round filter~$\scrE$, yet $\scrE$ cannot be generated by any G-representative.
 Precisely because any such a~G-representative would have to be covered by the chain, thus failing to satisfy the condition~\eqref{r3}.
-We must be careful here as the situation is very subtle, so let us repeat: the end $\scrE$ must satisfy \eqref{eq:maltese}, since every maximal round filter satisfies the condition; it is only that no G-representative can give rise to~$\scrE$.
+We must be careful here as the situation is subtle, so let us repeat: the maximal round filter $\scrE$ must satisfy \eqref{eq:maltese}, since every maximal round filter satisfies the condition; it is only that no G-representative can give rise to~$\scrE$.